-It is a town in Northern Nagalan not far from the Assam – Nagaland border.
-It is a century old hub of activity, a town of the Ao Naga tribal people.
+It is a town in Northern Nagaland not far from the Assam – Nagaland border.
+It is a century-old hub of activity, a town of the Ao Naga tribal people.
 The Mokukchung town is situated at an altitude of 1350 meters and is rich in inherited traditions.
 The town used to be a part of Assam during the British period.
 The village is the most important urban centre in northern Nagaland both economically and politically.
 According to the 2011 census, the population of Mokukchung is almost 2 lakh.
 Mokukchung is famous for its expansive Christmas and New year celebrations.

 Baptist Mother Church

 This is another large, old and historical village of Nagaland and like Mokakchung, this village is also a home for the Ao tribe.
-The village is the birthplace of the Ao tribe and also one of the more developed villages of the state.
+The village is the birthplace of the Ao tribe and also one of the more developed villages in the state.
 According to the 2011 census, the population of the village is about 10 thousand.
 The village is divided into two parts one is Yimpang and another is Yimlang.
-Tourists can enjoy the beautiful watchtower and the breathtaking scenario from the top.
+Tourists can enjoy the beautiful watchtower and the breathtaking scenery from the top.

-In the month of May 1st to 3rd, the Ao tribe people are organise Moatsu Festival for bonding of community, recreation, and hope for good harvest.
+In the month of May 1st to 3rd, the Ao tribe people organise the Moatsu Festival for bonding of community, recreation, and hope for a good harvest.
 On this day locals express their friendship and exchange gifts.
 During the festivals, the Ao people perform traditional dance performances.
 This festival is celebrated in the whole of Nagaland.

 Mokukchung village is situated at a height of 1350 meters above sea level.
-This leads to a relatively pleasant weather in the area almost throughout the year.
+This leads to relatively pleasant weather in the area almost throughout the year.
 Summers are not very hot and winters are not very cold either.
 As in the rest of North East India, the monsoon is very heavy and rainfall is very common here.